openstack/mistral/doc/source/main_features.rst

 1. Need to execute the task on single executor.
 2. Need to execute the task on one of executor in executors group which has one name.

-For enabling task affinity feature, edit edit section "executor" host property in configuration file::
+For enabling task affinity feature, edit section "executor" host property in configuration file::

     [executor]